Barbie in a Mermaid Tale: Plot

 With the help of mermaids Kayla and Xylie, Merliah's legs are disguised with a fake tail.
 The group visit the Destinies, three mermaids with prophetic powers.
-The Destinies tell Merliah that she needs to collect three items in order to succeed in overthrowing Eris: the Celestial Comb, a Dreamfish, and Eris' protective necklace.
+The Destinies tell Merliah that she needs to collect three items to succeed in overthrowing Eris: the Celestial Comb, a Dreamfish, and Eris' protective necklace.
 The group search for the items, occasionally calling Fallon and Hadley for help with research.
 They find the Celestial Comb in an underwater cave and the Dreamfish in the Adenato currents.

-In order to obtain Eris' necklace, Merliah, Kayla, and Xylie approach her during the next Eris festival and perform a song and dance to distract her.
+To obtain Eris' necklace, Merliah, Kayla, and Xylie approach her during the next Eris festival and perform a song and dance to distract her.
 Merliah grabs Eris' necklace, but soon has her tail pulled off, revealing her legs.
 In a rage, Eris creates a whirlpool to banish Merliah to the deepest trench in the ocean.
 Trapped inside the whirlpool, Merliah calls the Dreamfish for help.
 The Dreamfish offers to grant Merliah's deepest wish and send her back to Malibu and erase her mermaid half for good.
-Merliah rejects the wish and accepts her responsibility as the princess of Oceana.
-As a result, Merliah is given a real mermaid tail, which she uses to escape the whirlpool herself.
+Merliah rejects the wish and accepts her responsibility as the princess of Oceana, gaining a real mermaid tail which she uses to escape the whirlpool herself.
 Merliah reveals her identity to the people of Oceana, brandishing the Celestial Comb as proof.
-Eris rushes Merliah; and after a chase, Merliah is able to lure Eris into the whirlpool.
-Eris is trapped and sent into the deepest trench in the ocean.
+Eris rushes Merliah; and after a chase, Merliah lures and traps Eris in the whirlpool.

 Merliah finds and sets Calissa free.
 Calissa is made queen once again, and, now able to spin Merillia at full strength, restores Oceana to its former glory.
 Merliah confesses that she misses her life as a human, and Calissa gives her a magical necklace that enables her to be a human or mermaid whenever she wishes.
 Merliah then returns to land, where she is reunited with her grandfather and wins the surfing competition.